alexisjawtu/mesher/README.md

 2. The leading number _3_
 indicates each row is a graded hexahedral macroelement, one for each octant in the euclidean three--dimensional space.
-3. The trailing numer _0.65_ is the grading parameter defined within the theory of meshing procedures.
+3. The trailing number _0.65_ is the grading parameter defined within the theory of meshing procedures.
 4. The same applies to the rest of input files.